^

 • malignant processes;

-• thrombotic complications affecting renal veins, inferior vena cava;
+• thrombotic complications affecting the renal veins, inferior vena cava;

-• frequent and lengthy courses of treatment with various medications, including chemotherapy.
+• frequent and long courses of treatment with various medications, including chemotherapy.

 Risk factors

-The development of nephrotic syndrome can be provoked by such risk factors:
+The development of nephrotic syndrome can be triggered by the following risk factors:

-• prolonged or regular treatment with non-steroidal anti-inflammatory drugs (acetylsalicylic acid, voltaren);
+• long-term or regular treatment with non-steroidal anti-inflammatory drugs (acetylsalicylic acid, voltaren);

 • infectious diseases (tuberculosis, syphilis, malaria, hepatitis B and C, human immunodeficiency virus);